kobehuynh/protein_geometry_toolkit/README.md

 _Assumption: Nuclei do not have any volume and are considered mere dots_

-**Bonus Task:**
-For a given region encapsulated by the cuboid find the volume of the space that is not occupied by any atoms (here we will assume that nuclei have volume).

-_Here, we assume that nuclei have a finite volume._

 ## Acknowledgments
 Special thanks to Alper Celik for reviewing my work and providing guidance.